≡ Menu

 The 12 Most Common Grammar Errors post image

-Many people do misspell common words, confuse similarly spelled words, or sometimes simply use the wrong form of words like "there" and "their".
-In a family, friendly or informal setting, it doesn't matter as much when such words are misused or confused since we know what they intend to say.
+Many people misspell common words, confuse similarly spelled words, or simply use the wrong form of words like "there" and "their."
+In a family, friendly, or informal setting, it doesn't matter as much when such words are misused or confused, since we usually know what the writer intends to say.
 In a formal or business… Read more

 10 Essential Proofreading Tips For Flawless Text